-We may be affected by fluctuations in Israeli currency exchange rates.
+We may be affected by fluctuations in currency exchange rates.

 A substantial portion of our expenses, primarily labor and occupancy expenses in Israel, is incurred in NIS.
 As a result, the cost of our operations in Israel, as measured in United States dollars, is subject to the risk of exchange rate fluctuations among the U.S. dollar and the NIS.
-During the year-ended December 31, 2009, the value of the NIS increased 0.7% with respect to the United States dollar.
-This increase did not have a material impact on the United States dollar-measured results of operations; however a material exchange rate fluctuation could adversely affect our United States dollar-measured results of operations.
-We have experienced material impacts on our United States dollar-measured results of operations in previous years as a result of exchange rate fluctuations.
+During the year-ended December 31, 2010, the value of the NIS increased 6.0% with respect to the United States dollar.
+Such an increase adversely affects our United States dollar-measured results of operations.